dladams/duneproc/doc/tutorial01.md

 ## Using the installed packge.

-to use the installed package, first source the installed setup file, e.e
+To use the installed package source the installed setup file:
 <pre>
 source install/duneproc/setup.sh
 </pre>
-If starting from a fresh shell, first perform the dune setup described above. there is no need to do the build setup to use an installed package.
+If starting from a fresh shell, first perform the dune setup described above.
+There is no need to do the build setup to use an installed package.
 This setup will apprpriately modify the executable, library, python and fcl paths.